katherineh123/nemoclaw-demo/README.md

 The cached secrets file is NOT accessible to the Openclaws.
 During demo startup, the setup script reads the saved values on the VM and injects the credentials through OpenShell's provider/credential flow.

-This file is used for reusable operator inputs such as the GitHub dashboard repo URL, and can also be used for future non-secret settings such as a custom Cloudflare domain.
+Cloudflare domain.
 These values are not API keys, but they are still local VM configuration and should not be committed unless intentionally documented.